Subscribe to our news letter

 The current phase marks a fundamental shift from point solutions to integrated retail media operating systems.
 Retailers are no longer satisfied with standalone ad servers or isolated SSPs.
 The leaders are deploying full-stack platforms that unify ad formats, campaign operations, revenue strategy, and cross-channel measurement under a single system.

 Osmosphere exemplifies this operating system approach, combining ad formats (Adscape), campaign operations (ControlHub), and revenue strategy (StratEdge) into a unified platform.
-The transition from fragmented stacks to integrated operating systems is why the market continues to grow at 14% year-over-year despite macroeconomic uncertainty (Coresight Research via Rockbot, 2026).
+The transition from fragmented stacks to integrated operating systems is unfolding even as US retail media ad spend grows 17.8% year over year to $71.09 billion in 2026 (eMarketer, 2026).

 For a perspective on how this trend toward platform unification is reshaping the entire industry, see our analysis of the unified ad technology future.